-3 Includes the Company's operations in Nicaragua and El Salvador as well as the effects on income taxes of the Parent Company, other sub-holding companies and other consolidation adjustments.
+3 Includes the effects on income taxes of the Parent Company, other sub-holding companies and other consolidation adjustments.

-As of December 31, 2020, the Company has unamortized tax loss carryforwards and other tax credits of \$246,442, which have not been subject to accounting recognition. considering that it is probable that the related countries do not generate enough taxable income to use them.
-As of the same date, tax losses to be amortized and deductions in installments can be offset against taxable income as follows.
-As of the same date, such tax loss carryforwards and other tax credits can be offset against taxable income in any future fiscal was as follows:
+As of December 31, 2021, the Company has unamortized tax loss carryforwards and other tax credits of \$224,190 which have not been subject to accounting recognition. considering that it is probable that the related countries do not generate enough taxable income to use them.
+As of the same date, tax losses to be amortized and deductions in installments can be offset against taxable income as follows: